keirthana/anbox-cloud-docs/howto/application/create.md

   disk-size: 8GB
 ```

-See [Application manifest](https://discourse.ubuntu.com/t/application-manifest/24197) for detailed information about all available attributes.

-## Create from a directory

-When creating an application from a directory, the directory should contain the `manifest.yaml` component and optionally, `app.apk` and `extra-data` components.
+## Using the dashboard

+To create an application using the dashboard, use the *Add application* button on the *Applications* view, enter the required and any optional details that you want to provide and select *Add application*.
+This screen also provides the option to customise your application manifest.

+There may be more advanced scenarios while creating an application that cannot be performed using the dashboard and may require using the `amc` CLI.

+## Using the CLI

+An application can be created from a directory, a zip archive or a tarball file.
+If you cannot use a directory, the second best option is to use a zip archive that provides better optimisation when compared to a tarball.

+If you are using a directory or a zip archive, ensure that the directory/zip contains the `manifest.yaml` file.
+You can also optionally include `app.apk` and `extra-data`.

+If you are using a tarball file, compress the file with bzip2 and use the same components and structure as the directory.

+**Tips to create a zip or a tarball file:**

+  A zip archive file can be created with the following command:

+    zip -r foo.zip <package-folder-path> app.apk extra-data manifest.yaml

+  A tarball can be created with the following command:

+    tar cvjf foo.tar.bz2 -C <package-folder-path> app.apk extra-data manifest.yaml

-[note type="information" status="Note"]Due to Snap strict confinement, the directory must be located in the home directory.[/note]
+[note type="information" status="Note"]Due to Snap strict confinement, the directory/zip archive/tarball must be located in the home directory.[/note]

-With everything in place, create the application by entering the following command:
+When you are ready, run:

-    amc application create <path/to/application-content>
+    amc application create <path/to/application_content>

-When the `create` command returns, the application package is uploaded to the AMS service and the [bootstrap process](https://discourse.ubuntu.com/t/managing-applications/17760#bootstrap-process-2) is started.
-The application is not yet ready to be used.
+When the `create` command returns, the application package is uploaded to the Anbox Management Service (AMS) which starts the [bootstrap process](https://discourse.ubuntu.com/t/managing-applications/17760#bootstrap-process-2).

+Remember that the application is not yet ready to be used.
 You can watch the status of the application with the following command:

-    amc application show bcmap7u5nof07arqa2ag
+    amc application show <application_id>

 The returned output looks similar to the following: